 How much time can I take off following the adoption of a child?

-An employee is entitled to 12 unpaid workweeks of job-protected time during a year for the adoption of a child.
+An employee is entitled to 12 unpaid work weeks of job-protected time during the year for the adoption of a child.

 If I have to travel or miss time related to the adoption, is this covered under FMLA?